ryanstreet/adobe-assessment/README.md

 - run `composer install` on the command line.
 - drop the provided `.env` file into the root of that directory.

+## Run Migrate Script
+- From the command line, run `php artisan migrate`.
+- It will ask you to create a SQLlite file.
+When prompted, say yes.

 ## Launch
 - From the command line, you can enter `herd open` to open the site.
 - Alternatively, you can go directly to `http://<directory-name>.test/` where `<directory-name>` is whatever you named the folder inside of Herd.